 Enquirer/s Surname: Enquirer's Forenames:

 Enquirer's Address:

 Enquirer's Postcode: Enquirer's Tel No:

 Enquirer's Email:

-Are you the person who is the Subject")?
-Are you the person who is the subject of the records you are enquiring about (i.e. the "Data YES / NO Subject")?
+Are you the person who is the subject of the records you are enquiring about (i.e., the "Data Subject")?
+YES / NO

 If NO,

-Do you have parental responsibility for a child who is the "Data Subject" of the records you YES / NO are enquiring about?
+Do you have parental responsibility for a child who is the "Data Subject" of the records you are enquiring about?
 YES / NO

 If YES,

 Name of child or children about whose personal data records you are enquiring

 Description of Concern/Area of Concern

-Description of Information or Topic(s) Requested (In your own words) Additional Information
+Description of Information or Topic(s) Requested (In your own words)

-Appendix 1.9
+Additional Information

-Please dispatch Reply to: (if different from enquirer's details as stated on this form)
+Please dispatch reply to: (if different from enquirer's details as stated on this form)

 Name

 Address

 Postcode